Overstimulation caused by brain injury

 It seems that this information from different sensory cells of balance can also overstimulate the brain.
 People even indicate that they feel seasick* or 'drunk', as if the balance is disturbed.

-Normally all these stimuli are properly processed by our brains.
+Normally all these stimuli are properly processed by our brain.
 We call this capacity of the brain 'mental capacity.'
 After brain injury, the processing of stimuli is often disrupted, (sensory hypersensitivity) and sensory and cognitive overload occurs.

 This can result in annoying complaints that are often difficult and slow to recover *.
 Read more about brain fatigue or neurofatigue.